 The final American driver on course was Chester Weber, who stood in second place individually.
 He went clear and just over the time, adding only 2.77 points to the U.S. team’s score, good enough to stay ahead of the Netherlands to take home the first-ever gold medal for a U.S. driving team at 2018 WEG.
 Weber’s score also kept him in silver medal position individually, with only Australia’s Boyd Exell left to go.

 Exell proved why he’s the top four-in-hand driver in the world, steering his team of black Warmbloods to a near-perfect round, adding just 0.53 points to his score to secure individual gold, just like he did at the 2014 and 2010 WEGs.

 Simone Wins Gold

-Blum had to be feeling the pressure of her own success, having completed every single round in show jumping’s long schedule without knocking a single rail.
+Blum had to be feeling the pressure of her own success, having completed every single round in show jumping’s long schedule without knocking a single rail at 2018 WEG.
 Her cumulative score for the first four rounds consisted of just the 2.47 penalties she’d picked up on the very first day.

 The top 25 individual riders completed Round A on Sunday morning, and from there the top 12 return for Round B, which determines the final standings.
-All four American riders made the top 25, and three of them—Adrienne Sternlicht on Cristalline, Laura Kraut on Zeremonie, and McLain Ward on Clinta—returned for the final round.
+All four American riders made the top 25, and three of them—Adrienne Sternlicht on Cristalline, Laura Kraut on Zeremonie, and McLain Ward on Clinta—returned for the final round at 2018 WEG.

 Blum entered the last round with a rail in hand, but she didn’t need it.
 She and DSP Alice cleared the final course with no jumping penalties and just one time fault to keep their score securely ahead of Martin Fuchs and Clooney of Switzerland.
 Steve Guerdat and Bianca, also of Switzerland, finished with the bronze.